uit-no/hpc-doc/faq/faq.rst

     module load intel-compiler

 Please tell us if this helps for you application.
 We try to get an idea of the extent of this problem.
-Send a report to :doc:`support-uit@notur.no <mailto:support-uit@notur.no>`.
+Send a report to support-uit@notur.no .

 .. :vim:ft=rst